wizards-of-lua/wizards-of-lua/docs/_modules/Entity.md

     "
     examples:
       - url: Entity/putNbt.md
+  - name: addTag
+    parameters: string
+    result: boolean
+    description: "The 'addTag' function add the given tag to the [tags](!SITE_URL!/modules/Entity/#tags) of this entity.
+    This function returns true if this operation was successful.
+    "
+  - name: removeTag
+    parameters: string
+    result: boolean
+    description: "The 'removeTag' function removes the given tag from the [tags](!SITE_URL!/modules/Entity/#tags) of this entity.
+    This function returns true if the tag has been removed successfully, and false if there was no such tag.
+    "
 ---

 The Entity class is the base class of all entities that populate the world.